JamesKirk11/astro_kirk/LRG-BEASTS.md

 For WASP-80b, we ruled out a previously claimed potassium detection, instead finding a hazy atmosphere consistent with GTC results ([Kirk et al., 2018](https://ui.adsabs.harvard.edu/#abs/2018MNRAS.474..876K/abstract)).
 It's relatively cool temperature of ~850K is consistent with the photolysis of methane leading to photochemical hazes, which was presented above.

 In the case of WASP-52b, we found clouds in the atmosphere of WASP-52b using ULTRACAM ([Kirk et al., 2016](http://adsabs.harvard.edu/abs/2016MNRAS.463.2922K)), which was consistent with our later ACAM study ([Louden et al., 2017](http://adsabs.harvard.edu/abs/2017MNRAS.470..742L)).
 Our ULTRACAM study (Kirk et al., 2016) also revealed an in-transit anomaly which we deduced to be a result of the planet occulting a hot spot on the stellar surface.
 This was the first evidence of a facula crossing during an exoplanet transit.
-Since this study, a facula crossing has also been observed in a transit of the hot Jupiter WASP-19b [9].
+Since this study, a facula crossing has also been observed in a transit of the hot Jupiter WASP-19b, which was observed as part of the ACCESS survey [9].

 In the atmosphere of HAT-P-18b, we detected a clear Rayleigh scattering slope resulting from a high altitude haze in the planet's atmosphere ([Kirk et al., 2017](http://adsabs.harvard.edu/abs/2017MNRAS.468.3907K)).
 This was only the second discovery of a Rayleigh slope in a hot Jupiter atmosphere from the ground.
 It's equilibrium temperature is similar to WASP-80b (see Figure 1) and again highlights the prevalence of photochemical hazes in relatively-cool hot Jupiter atmospheres.